-This work has been supported by the Defense Advanced Research Projects Agency through the PARTS (Power-Aware Real-Time Systems) project under contract F33615-00-C-1736 and by NSF under grant ANI-0087609.
+This work has been supported by the Defense Advanced Research Projects Agency through the PARTS (Power-Aware Real-Time Systems) project under Contract F33615-00-C-1736 and by NSF under grant ANI-0087609.

-Authors' address: Computer Science Department, University of Pittsburgh, Pittsburgh, PA 15260; email: {rusu,melhem,mosse}@cs.pitt.edu.
+Authors' address: Computer Science Department, University of Pittsburgh, Pittsburgh, PA 15260; phone: (412) 624-8848, fax: (412) 624-8854; email: rusu,melhem,mosse@cs.pitt.edu.

-Permission to make digital/hard copy of part of this work for personal or classroom use is granted without fee provided that the copies are not made or distributed for profit or commercial advantage, the copyright notice, the title of the publication, and its date of appear, and notice is given that copying is by permission of the ACM, Inc. To copy otherwise, to republish, to post on servers, or to redistribute to lists, requires prior specific permission and/or a fee.
+Permission to make digital/hard copy of all or part of this material without fee for personal or classroom use provided that the copies are not made or distributed for profit or commercial advantage, the ACM copyright/server notice, the title of the publication, and its date appear, and notice is given that copying is by permission of the ACM, Inc. To copy otherwise, to republish, to post on servers, or to redistribute to lists requires prior specific permission and/or a fee.

-© 2003 ACM 1539-9087/03/1100-0537 \$5.00
+© 20 ACM 0000-0000/20/0000-0001 \$5.00

-In addition to the power management needs, some of these devices execute real-time applications, in which producing timely results is typically as important as producing logically correct outputs.
-In hard real-time environments, such as nuclear power plants or airborne navigation systems, missing deadlines can be catastrophic.
+clear power plants or airborne navigation systems, missing deadlines can be catastrophic.
 However, there are other application areas in which an approximate but timely result may be acceptable.
 Examples of such applications areas include multimedia [Rajkumar et al. 1997] and image and speech processing [Chang and Zakhor 1993; Feng and Liu 1993; Turner and Peterson 1992].
 These applications typically have a reward function that assigns value to the application, as a function of the amount of time the application is allotted.
 In other words, the more the CPU is used by a certain application, the more value it accrues.

 The three constraints mentioned above, namely energy, deadline, and reward play important roles in the current generation of embedded devices.
 An optimal scheme would allow the device to run the most applications, each using the most amount of CPU cycles possible, without depleting the energy source while still meeting all deadlines.
-In this paper we propose a solution to this problem, and devise two algorithms, an optimal algorithm for homogeneous applications (with respect to power consumption) and a heuristic algorithm that can also accommodate heterogeneous applications (i.e., those with different power consumption functions).
+In this paper we propose a solution to this problem, and devise two algorithms, an optimal algorithm for homogeneous applications (with respect to power consumption) and a heuristic algorithm that can also accommodate heterogeneous applications (that is, those with different power consumption functions).